Nanikworkforce/TET-Bloom/prd.md

 Action Step Category: (Selection: Internalization, Year-Long Pacing, Lesson Pacing)

-This selection will dynamically determine which set of action steps below is most relevant or presented to the School Leader.
+This selection will dynamically determine which set of action steps below is most relevant or presented to the Administrator.

 Internalization Action Step: (Dropdown Selection from a predefined list of actions)